-Our efforts to commence revenue producing consulting activities, in our judgment, were severely affected by the recession affecting the economy during 2008 and 2009.
+Our efforts to commence revenue producing consulting activities, in our judgment, were severely impacted by the recession and slow recovery affecting the economy during the period 2008 through 2010.
 The SEC adopted Rule 405 of the Securities Act and Exchange Act Rule 12b-2 which defines a shell company as a registrant that has no or nominal operations, and either

-- (a) no or nominal assets; - (b) assets consisting solely of cash and cash equivalents; or

-(c) assets consisting of any amount of cash and cash equivalents and nominal other assets.
+- (a) no or nominal assets; - (b) assets consisting solely of cash and cash equivalents; or - (c) assets consisting of any amount of cash and cash equivalents and nominal other assets.

-Our balance sheet has no assets, and we have not generated operating revenue while we have been in the development phase.
-Therefore, we were a shell company at April 30, 2010.
+Our balance sheet had no assets, and we had not generated operating revenue while we have been in the development phase.
+Therefore, we were a shell company until April 30, 2011 after which our new President began implementing a specific business plan on a fulltime basis.

-In May 2011 the Company entered into agreements with its new President who will bring the Company a new business plan of finding and salvaging sunken ships.
-Our new President, Paul Tidwell, will devote fulltime to implementing the new business plan.
+In May 2011 the Company entered into agreements with its new President who brought the Company a new business plan of finding and salvaging sunken ships.
+Our new President, Paul Tidwell, devotes fulltime to implementing the new business plan.
 He has extensive experience in finding and salvaging sunken ships.
 Some of his activities have been filmed and shown on networks like the History Channel and Discovery Channel.
-To accomplish this new business plan, the Company will have to raise substantial debt or equity capital since each project is likely to require several million dollars.
+To accomplish this new business plan, the Company will have to raise substantial debt or equity capital or conduct projects jointly with other parties who provide project funding since each project is likely to require several million dollars.
 Each project will require a surface vessel and crew, small submarine, salvage equipment and sophisticated cameras and filming equipment.
-Initially, the Company will seek funds from the business contacts of its new officers.
-There are no assurances that the Company will be successful in obtaining the necessary financing and, if obtained, what the terms will be.